Masquerade-Circus/micro-ex-router/README.md

 - If other type than the previous ones parse the body as buffer

 If it receive query params, these params will be parsed and will be available on the `req.query` property

+## Tests

+`npm test`

+## Contributing

+- Use prettify and eslint to lint your code.
+- Add tests for any new or changed functionality.
+- Update the readme with an example if you add or change any functionality.

 ## Legal